An alternative approach on the singular metric on a vector bundle: The Finsler geometry in singular case

-\begin{proof}[Proof of Theorem \ref{t2}] One direction is easy.
-If $\varphi\in\mathcal{H}_{i}(X)$, it is induced by a singular Hermitian metric $H$ on $E$.
-In particular, $\varphi$, formally written as $\varphi=\log H^{\ast}$, is the Fubini--Study metric on $X_{z}=\mathbb{P}^{r}$.
-Therefore it solves the K\"{a}hler--Einstein equation on $X_{z}$.
-Then $\varphi$ solves the equation (\ref{e42}) in the view of Lemma \ref{l41}.
-It exactly means that $\varphi$ induces an isometry between
+Now we are ready to prove Theorem \ref{t2}. \begin{proof}[Proof of Theorem \ref{t2}] One direction is easy.
+If $\varphi$ is induced by a singular Hermitian metric, say $H$, on $E$, then we can take a holomorphic basis of $E$ such that $H$ is the identity matrix at the given point $z_{0}\in Y_{\varphi}$.
+Accordingly, $\varphi|_{X_{z_{0}}}$ is the Fubini--Study metric on $X_{z_{0}}=\mathbb{P}^{r}$, hence solves the equation (\ref{e42}).
+It is equivalent to say that $\varphi$ induces an isometry between

-The opposite direction is mainly based on the technique developed in \cite{Nau17}.
-Let's explain the result in \cite{Nau17} first.
-In fact, it is proved in \cite{Nau17} that given a metric $\varphi$ on $\mathcal{O}_{E}(1)$ with positive curvature, if it induces an isometry on (\ref{e11}), then the $L^{2}$-metric $h$ on $E$ defined by $\varphi$ is positive in the sense of Griffiths.
-More precisely, \cite{Nau17} actually indicates that